The Mental Health Solution . com

 Another example: I had a client, about 12 years old, who presented with visual hallucinations.
 I had the privilege of getting him saved, in therapy.
 In a later session, he had a visual hallucination of another person sitting in a chair in the room.
 I told him to rebuke the devil in the name of Jesus.
 He did.
 The result: "Poof, he's gone.
 That was really cool!"

 Prayer and rebuking of the devil may also work with demonic hallucinations involving a spiritual foothold.
-If so, the result will be temporary.
-The "hallucinations" will continue to recur as long as the spiritual foothold exists.
+If so, the result will be very temporary.

 Never try to rebuke the devil until you first get saved.
 That is potentially dangerous (Acts 19:13-17).

-Three common reasons why Christians cannot get rid of recurring hallucinations are because of spiritual footholds associated with unforgiveness, fear or involvement with the occult.
+Three common reasons why Christians cannot overcome recurring hallucinations are because of spiritual footholds associated with unforgiveness, fear or involvement with the occult.

 It should be noted that medications often do make the hallucinations go away while you are taking the drugs.
 And this is true whether the cause is medical or spiritual.